Matteo-Sperti/IoTomatoes/README.md

 - the [Doc](./Doc/README.md) folder: it contains some documentation about the project;

-- the [Tests](./Tests/README.md) folder: it contains some tests for the IoT platform.

 # Disclaimer

 This project is a research project and it is not intended for commercial use.
 The authors are not responsible for any damage caused by the use of this software.
 The security of the IoT platform is not guaranteed as it is not the main focus of the project.